HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/phishing-documents.md

 ### Macros Backdoor

-It's possible to use macros to run arbitrary code form the document.
+It's possible to use macros to run arbitrary code from the document.

 #### Autoload functions

-The more common they are, the more probable the AV will detect it.
+The more common they are, the more probable the AV will detect them.

 * AutoOpen()
 * Document\_Open()